gul-cpp/gul14/README.md

     deb-vers-pack  false          [true, false]    Debian package name will contain version deb-vers-tag   v              string           Debian package uses git version tags starting with this

 The ``deb-*name`` switch can be used to configure the debian package building process with non-standard packet names.
-The substring '@0@' will be replaced by the canonical packet name (i.e. 'libgul').
-Although non-standard packages automatically conflict with standard packages care must be taken to keep the install target system consistent (i.e. install always only one variant of libgul).
+The substring '@0@' will be replaced by the canonical packet name (i.e. 'libgul14').
+Although non-standard packages automatically conflict with standard packages care must be taken to keep the install target system consistent (i.e. install always only one variant of libgul14).

 The ``deb-vers-ext`` switch forces the package names and versions to be based on the latest 'git external tag'.
 This is a tag in the git repository that does not start with 'v'.
 It is expected to give the version number to use in the form ``DESCRIPTION_major_minor_patch``, where major, minor, and patch are positive integers.